 Keep in mind that only guests with a valid theme park ticket and park pass reservations to EPCOT on the same day will be able to make boarding group reservations.
 Make sure to link your theme park tickets to your My Disney Experience account otherwise you will not be able to get a reservation.

 - REMEMBER: When the Virtual Queue is running, it’s the only free way you can ride Remy’s Ratatouille Adventure.
-The other option is using the new Disney Genie system and paying to ride.
+The other option is paying to ride using the Individual Lightning Lanes which is part of the new Disney Genie system.

 What are Boarding Groups?

 In order to hold their place in the virtual queue, guests are assigned to a boarding group.
 They are numbered and can go as high as 150-200.
 These boarding groups are then called in numerical order to let guests know it’s time to get in line for the attraction.